gerardpc/sde_simulator/README.md

 2- Changing the a(t,Y) and b(t,Y) functions of the SDE
 --------------
 The a(t,Y) and b(t,Y) functions define the dynamical system.
-Their expression can be modified in the file sde_library.cpp as the "drift_function" and "diffusion_function", respectively.
+Their expression can be modified in the file eq_definitions.cpp as the "drift_function" and "diffusion_function", respectively.

 The f[i] vector inside each of these functions contains the driving